-Long-term equity incentive awards to our Chief Executive Officer and other NEOs are traditionally granted annually, typically following the release of the Company's second quarter and six-month operating results, and are based on the determinations of the Committee.
+Long-term equity incentive awards to our Chief Executive Officer and other NEOs are traditionally granted annually, and are based on the determinations of the Committee.
 Our Chief Executive Officer makes recommendations to the Committee regarding awards for other NEOs and members of the management team.
-In 2022, the NEOs received their annual grants in August.
+The NEOs received their annual grants on August 5, 2024.

 In granting long-term equity awards to our NEOs, the Committee applied no set formula for allocating awards, and instead made reasoned, subjective determinations based upon their performance, the importance of retaining their services, and their role in helping us achieve our long-term goals.
-In 2022 (and not including the CEO Special Retention Grant (see above)), we awarded annual grants to our NEOs covering an aggregate of 128,500 shares.
+In 2024, we awarded annual grants to our NEOs reserving an aggregate of 299,000 shares (assuming the maximum performance threshold is met).